1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1973 Nickel Error List

-With over 648 million 1973 nickels produced across three mints, manufacturing errors inevitably occurred during the high-volume production process.
+With over 648 million 1973 nickels produced across three mints, manufacturing errors inevitably occurred during high-volume production.

 1. 1973 Clipped Planchet Error

 Clipped planchet errors occur when the metal blank is improperly cut from the metal strip before striking.
-The resulting coin shows a missing section along its edge, typically curved or straight depending on whether the clip occurred at the edge or middle of the strip.
+The resulting coin shows a missing section along its edge—typically curved (when blanks were punched from overlapping positions) or straight (when the punch caught the edge of the metal strip).

 2. 1973 Off-Center Strike Error